-It generally takes between 18–72 hours for your body to use up all its glycogen stores.
-When there’s no more, free-floating amino acids will be your body’s go-to fuel source.
+It generally takes between 18-72 hours for your body to use up all its glycogen stores.
+When there’s none left, free-floating amino acids will be your body’s go-to fuel source.

-Eventually, your body will figure out that protein and amino acids are a terrible long-term fuel source via GNG, and that ketones are a way more efficient energy source.
+Eventually, your body will figure out that protein and amino acids aren’t an ideal long-term fuel source via GNG, and that ketones are a way more efficient energy source.

 Again, just because protein can turn into glucose doesn’t mean it will.
 When your body needs glucose, it will make whatever small amount it needs.

-But eating an adequate amount of protein is the key to making it to ketosis for this to happen.
+But eating an adequate amount of protein is the key to reaching ketosis for this to happen.

 It’s much more likely that you’re not eating enough protein on a ketogenic diet.
 And this common mistake could sabotage your energy and weight-loss goals.

-The thing is, you may not even realize you’re eating too little protein.
-That’s because when you’re switching to keto, you’re eating more satiating fat and your cravings are diminishing.
+You may not even realize you’re eating too little protein.
+That’s because when you’re switching to keto, you’re eating more satiating fat, and your cravings are diminishing.

-That’s why it’s important to calculate your ideal protein intake and make sure you’re getting enough of it to support your goals and activity level.
+As such, it’s essential to calculate your ideal protein intake and make sure you’re getting enough of it to support your goals and activity level.

 Signs You’re Not Eating Enough Protein

-- Feeling weak and tired all the time.
+- You feel weak and tired all the time.

-- Being plagued by brain fog despite adding MCT oil to your keto coffee.
+- You’re plagued by brain fog despite adding MCT oil to your keto coffee.

-- Suffering from thinning hair, peeling skin and weak, brittle nails.
+- You have thinning hair, peeling skin, and weak, brittle nails.

-- Gaining weight or being unable to lose weight because you have more body fat than fat-burning muscle.
+- You gain weight or are unable to lose weight because you have more body fat than fat-burning muscle.

-- Being sick often since you have less protein producing antibodies to protect you.
+- You’re often sick since you have less protein-producing antibodies to protect you.

-- Swollen legs, ankles, and feet caused by fluid buildup in your tissues which should be transported via your blood vessels with protein’s help.
+- Your legs, ankles, and feet are swollen, caused by fluid buildup in your tissues, which your blood vessels should transport with protein’s help.

-- Losing muscle mass, which also slows your metabolism, so you burn fewer calories at rest and turns your body from solid to soggy.
+- You’re losing muscle mass, which also slows your metabolism, so you burn fewer calories at rest.

-Now, let’s be clear: If you’re losing weight, have better cognitive performance and more physical energy on keto, your protein intake may be spot on.
+If you’re losing weight and better cognitive performance and more physical energy on keto, your protein intake may be correct.

-If you’ve been following macros that start with fat instead of protein — or rely on general percentages instead of your body’s specific needs — that’s the first change you’ll want to make today.
+If you’ve been following macros that start with fat instead of protein — or rely on general percentages instead of your body’s specific needs — that’s the first change you’ll want to make.

-Many keto diet macro calculators rely on the traditional breakdown by percentage:
+Many keto diet macronutrient calculators rely on the traditional breakdown by percentage:

 - 70-80% of your calories come from fat

-These percentages were calculated for a therapeutic keto diet designed for epileptic patients.
+These percentages are for a therapeutic keto diet designed for epileptic patients.
 It might work for some people, but most healthy adults need more protein.

 If you want to lose weight and build or maintain muscle, you need to prioritize your protein levels first.

-Start with how many grams of protein your body needs just to perform its daily functions.
-You can figure that out with this keto calculator.
+Start with how many grams of protein your body needs to perform its daily functions.
+You can figure that out with this free keto calculator.

 After you figure out your ideal protein intake, then it’s time to determine your carbs.
-The typical range is 25-50g of carbs per day in keto, depending on your unique needs.
+The typical range is 25-50 grams of carbs per day in keto, depending on your unique needs.